 Learning, research, and scholarship depend upon an environment of academic integrity and honesty.
-This environment can be maintained only when all participants recognize the importance of upholding the highest ethical standards.
+This environment can be maintained only when all participants recognize the importance of upholding fundamental ethical standards.
 We live in the world we collectively create, and we need to recognize the impact our actions have beyond ourselves.

 NOTE: All materials provided by your instructor are the sole copyright property of that instructor.
-This content is protected and may not be shared, uploaded, or distributed

-(including on tutoring sites) without express written consent from the instructor.
+This content is protected by copyright law and may not be shared, uploaded, or distributed (including on tutoring sites and AI chatbots) without express written consent from the instructor.
 Passing any original course material as your "own notes" is an act of plagiarism and intellectual property theft.